deepmodeling/tbplas/doc/source/tutorial/prim_cell/bands.rst

     import matplotlib.pyplot as plt
     import tbplas as tb

-Of course, we can reuse the model built in previous tutorial.
-But this time we will import it from the materials repository for convenientce:
+Of course, we can reuse the model built in :ref:`prim_cell`.
+But this time we will import it from the materials repository for convenience:

 .. code-block:: python